 Zorita de los Canes Castle

-It is structured as a complicated system of walls, gates, large towers and windows, mixed over the centuries.
+Its structure is a complicated system of walls, gates, towers and windows mixed together over the centuries.

 It has a long, north-south layout, surrounded by a wall.
 Entrance to the castle was, and remains today, by two paths penetrating the walls at two gates.
 The first path - protected by an imposing barbican - passed through the bastion tower, which is one of the best-conserved and most attractive parts of the building, and entered into the castle bailey.
 From here, entrance was gained to the fortress via a wooden drawbridge, which no longer exists.
 The other entrance path is in the form of a zigzag.
 It was narrow and watched over from the walls and towers.
 The main gate has a first pointed arch, in Gothic style, superimposed on an older interior arch, which is Moorish and horseshoe shaped.
 The Romanesque church is a highlight.
 It has a single nave and rectangular floor plan with no crossing.

 - Okres artystyczny: Romanesque